 FRANK CORNELIUS HARMON, FAIA (1941-)

-In early 2008, he won a national design competition for the AIA NC Center for Architecture and Design in downtown Raleigh which was completed in 2011, above.
+In early 2008, he won a national design competition for the AIA NC Center for Architecture and Design in downtown Raleigh completed in 2011, left.
 Harmon's office was located in that building and his 2015 retirement party there was attended by hundreds of friends, colleagues, and fans.
-In 2016, he joined the staff of USModernist as Director of National Affairs.
-He was honored by the NC State Design Foundation in 2018.

-WUNC Radio - Harmon and Steve Schuster discuss the new AIANC Center for Architecture and Design in Raleigh
+2012 WUNC Radio: Harmon and Steve Schuster discuss the new AIANC Center for Architecture and Design in Raleigh

-2005 - Audio - Bob Langford and Harmon talk about Matthew Nowicki and Dorton Arena
+2005 Bob Langford and Harmon talk about Matthew Nowicki and Dorton Arena

 1989 - The Stephen A. Wainwright Beach House, 8414 Sound Drive, Emerald Isle NC.
 Built by Jerry Lawrence of Beaufort NC.
 Structural Engineer, T. C. Howard of Raleigh.
 Mechanical Engineer, Ernest Myatt of Greensboro.
 Deeded in 2006 to daughter Jennifer Wainwright.
 Moved to a new site around 2006.
 Bottom two photos by Gordon Schenck Jr.